 The two largest sources of state revenue are the individual income tax and the sales tax.
-Figure 1 and Table 1 on pages 3 and 4 summarize state revenues in fiscal years 2015 and 2016.
+Figure 1 and Table 1 on pages 3 and 4 summarize state revenues in fiscal years 2016 and 2017.
 The state lottery, although not a tax, is also listed there because it is a significant source of general state revenue.
-The state also collected about \$1.6 billion in personal property tax replacement taxes from businesses in fiscal year 2016.
+The state also collected about \$1.9 billion in personal property tax replacement taxes from businesses in fiscal year 2017.
 But that money is all distributed to local governments, so it is not reflected in Figure 1 or Table 1.
 Nor do Figure 1 or Table 1 reflect assessments on hospitals and nursing homes to help cover the state's costs under the Medical Assistance (Medicaid) program.
-Those assessments brought in almost \$2.1 billion in fiscal year 2016.
-In fiscal year 2011 the state received \$1.25 billion from selling bonds payable from its future revenues from the tobacco lawsuit settlement involving Illinois and other states.
-The state will keep any revenues left after paying debt service and any other required expenses of the bonds; such "residual" revenues were \$80.9 million in fiscal year 2016.
+Those assessments brought in over \$2.2 billion in fiscal year 2017.
+In fiscal year 2011, the state received \$1.25 billion from selling bonds payable from its future revenues from the tobacco lawsuit settlement involving Illinois and other states.
+The state will keep any revenues left after paying debt service and any other required expenses of the bonds; such "residual" revenues were \$98.6 million in fiscal year 2017.